metidotpy/blog-laravel-public/README.md

+# A Simple Blog With Laravel

-# For run this project, at the first please clone it
+### For run this project, at the first please clone it
 ---
-# Then go to the directory of project and run this commands:
+### Then go to the directory of project and run these commands:
 ```bash
 composer install
 npm i
 npm run build
 ```
 ---
-# Then run this commands for clear the cache:
+### Then run this commands for clear the cache:
 ```bash
 php artisan cache:clear
 php artisan config:clear